nobandegani/ComfyUI-LivePortrait_v3/README.md

 ![image](https://github.com/user-attachments/assets/5a7f07e8-c856-4a6e-ad81-82ebe1d5934d)

 ## 🔥 Updates
-We support image driven mode and regional control for Comfyui!!!
+ComfyUI nodes for LivePortrait,We support image driven mode and regional control for Comfyui!!!
 Using a simple way to use an image as a driving signal to drive the source image or video!
 ## Introduction
 This repo, named Comfyui_Liveportrait_v3, thanks to paper LivePortrait: Efficient Portrait Animation with Stitching and Retargeting Control.